scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 When an AS joins an ISD, the first CSR is sent out of band to one of the CAs as part of the formalities to join the ISD.
 Subsequent certificate renewals MAY be automated and can leverage the control plane communication infrastructure.

+# Deployment Considerations

+## PKI availability

+The Control Plane PKI relies on short-lived certificates as an alternative to revocation, as described in [](#substitutes-to-revocation).
+AS certificates typically have a validity of days (see {{table-3}}), except the first issued AS certificate.
+Should an AS not be able to renew certificates, it would be cut off from the network.
+It is therefore recommended to deploy multiple, independent CAs within an ISD that can issue certificates to all member ASes.

 # Security Considerations

-The goal of SCION is to provide a secure inter-domain network architecture, therefore this section focuses on *inter*-AS security considerations.
-All *intra*-AS trust- and security aspects are out of scope.

-## Dependency on Certificates

-In PKIs, CAs have both the responsibility and power to issue and revoke certificates.
-A compromised or misbehaving CA could refuse to issue certificates to legitimate entities and/or issue illegitimate certificates to allow impersonation of another entity.
-In the context of the Control Plane PKI, refusing to issue or renew a certificate to an AS will ultimately cut that AS off from the network, turning the Control Plane PKI into a potential network kill switch, so within each ISD there are usually multiple independent CAs.

 SCION fundamentally differs from a global monopolistic trust model as each ISD manages its own trust roots instead of a single global entity providing those roots.
 This structure gives each ISD autonomy in terms of key management and in terms of trust, and prevents the occurrence of a global kill switch affecting all ISDs at once.
 However, each ISD is still susceptible to compromises that could affect or halt other components (control plane and forwarding).

+This section discussed implication of such trust architecture, covering *inter*-AS security considerations.
+All *intra*-AS trust- and security aspects are out of scope.

 ### Compromise of an ISD